n8patterson/crypto-clusters/README.md

 * [hvplot.pandas](https://hvplot.holoviz.org/user_guide/Introduction.html) - For the visualization of real estate information.

+* [sklearn]https://scikit-learn.org/stable/) - For machine learning on cryptos.

 On the terminal, under the conda dev environment, install the following:

 ---